skidd-level-100/2D-llm-game/README.md

         status: DONE needs to be implemented.

 5. **Single Treasure Hunting Quest:** To provide an initial gameplay objective, we will create a single quest revolving around treasure hunting.
-Players will have to navigate through various dungeons or areas, solve puzzles, and overcome obstacles to reach the treasure.
-This will also introduce players to the game's storyline and encourage them to continue exploring the world.
+Players will have to navigate through various tiles to find the treasure.
 	status: WIP